DMJoh/Mediqux/README.md

 > **🔒 PRIVACY FIRST: Mediqux is designed to run entirely on your local infrastructure.
 No data leaves your environment - all processing, storage, and PDF analysis happens locally on your servers.**

-A comprehensive, privacy-focused medical management system for healthcare facilities.
+A comprehensive, privacy-focused medical record system for individuals, families, and healthcare practices.
 Built for complete local deployment with no external dependencies or cloud services.

 ## 🌟 Why Mediqux?

 ### 🔐 **100% Local & Private**
 - **No cloud dependencies** - Everything runs on your infrastructure
 - **Local PDF processing** - Lab reports analyzed offline using local libraries
-- **Complete data sovereignty** - Your patient data never leaves your premises
+- **Complete data sovereignty** - Your medical data never leaves your premises
 - **No internet required** for core functionality (only for initial setup)

-### 🏥 **Healthcare-Focused Design**
+### 🏠 **Flexible Health Management**
+- **Personal Use**: Perfect for individuals and families managing their own health records
-- Built specifically for medical facilities and healthcare operations
+- **Clinical Use**: Ideal for small clinics, private practices, and independent healthcare providers
-- Supports complex medical workflows and relationships
-- Designed with healthcare data sensitivity in mind
+- **Complete Privacy**: Designed for maximum data control whether at home or in practice
+- **Scalable**: Works equally well for single users or small healthcare teams

 ## 📸 Screenshots